-The ASC is made up of experts from the fields of climate change, science and economics and is chaired by Lord Krebs.
+The ASC is made up of experts from the fields of climate change, science and economics and is chaired by the Baroness Brown of Cambridge.

 Committee members have a duty to act impartially and objectively, and take steps to avoid any conflict of interest arising as a result of their membership of, or association with, other organisations or individuals.
 To make this fully transparent, we have established a register of members’ interests which can be found on our transparency page.

 (Chair) The Baroness Brown of Cambridge, Professor Dame Julia King DBE FREng, is a former Vice-Chancellor and Chief Executive of Aston University (2006-2016).
 After an academic career at Cambridge University, Julia held senior business and engineering posts at Rolls-Royce for eight years.
 She returned to academia as Principal of the Engineering Faculty at Imperial College, London, becoming Vice-Chancellor of Aston University in 2006.
 Julia advises Government as Chair of the Adaptation Sub-Committee, as a member of the Science and Technology Honours Committee and as the UK’s Low Carbon Business Ambassador.
 She is a member of the World Economic Forum Global Agenda Council on Decarbonizing Energy, and was an inaugural member of the European Institute of Innovation and Technology’s Governing Board.
 She is Chair of the Sir Henry Royce Centre for Advanced Materials, a non-executive Director of the Green Investment Bank and Offshore Renewable Energy Catapult.
 In 2015 Julia was elevated to the peerage as a crossbench peer.

 Professor Jim Hall